Home > Shop > Tools > Hand Tools > Powder Actuated Tools

 Only individuals trained in the usage of powder-actuated tools should use them.
 While there is no law in Manitoba dictating who can purchase and use powder-actuated tools, there are a host of health, safety, and workplace regulations you should follow to ensure that powder-actuated tools are used safely and effectively.

-Do You Need Training To Use a Hilti Gun?
+Do You Need Training To Use Power Actuated Tools?